yevheniiairapetian/owrite/README.md

 ## Running on an Emulator
 To run the app on an emulator/simulator, install:
 - Run ```npm install - expo-cli``` globally
-- Anroid Studio to test for Android
+- Android Studio to test for Android
 - X Code to test for iOS
 - Install/open the Expo Go app
-- Create an account/login to Expo app
+- Create an account/log in to Expo app
 - navigate to the project directory in the terminal: ```cd owrite```
 - Install the required dependencies: ```npm install```
 - Run the App: ```expo start```